-Every year, the United States IRS requires that Stripe (our Payments Processor) provide a form called a 1099-K for each Stripe account that meets all of the following criteria in the previous calendar year:
+Every year, the United States IRS requires that Stripe, our payments processor, provide a form called a 1099-K for each Stripe account that met all of the following criteria in the previous calendar year:

 - Project creator bank account is based in the United States